Latest SteamOS (version 3.5 and later) already pre-installed distrobox and podman.

 is not working correctly inside the container, and it’s a SteamOS specific issue.

-is needed to ensure distrobox can find the podman
+PATH is needed to ensure distrobox can find the podman binary we previously

 downloaded.